Professional Training Course in the Third Sector

 k) organization and management of tourist activities of social, cultural or religious interest

-l) extra-curricular training, aimed at preventing school dropout and achieving academic and training success, preventing bullying and combating educational poverty
+l) extracurricular training, aimed at preventing school dropout and achieving academic and educational success, preventing bullying and combating educational poverty

 m) instrumental services to third sector entities provided by entities composed of no less than seventy percent third sector entities